bolaurent/zuora_loader/README.rst

 A python tool for loading accounts, contacts, subscriptions, and amendments into a Zuora instance, using the same format at the Zuora Connect tool.

+Note that this code is extremely rough, and I won't be maintaining it.

+I wrote it to migrate a complex set of data from Salesforce to Zuora.
+If I were starting from scratch now, I would use the Zuora REST API (it wasn't complete when I started this project).

 Requirements
 ------------